jsravn/old-blog/_posts/2016-05-01-on-pairing.md

 problem relies on a whole set of brain muscles that I wasn't used to using.
 I like to think of it as _social coding_.

-Fortunately, it didn't take me long to learn what good pairing felt like, as there were some good people there.
+Fortunately, there were some good people there, so I was able to develop an idea of what good pairing felt like.
 It took me probably 6 months to really get the hang of it.

 # The cargo cult is strong